Information for people who have been identified as being at a very high risk of severe illness from coronavirus.

 If your doctor has advised that you should not return to work due to your health condition they will need to provide you with a fit note for the purposes of claiming SSP.

-Separately to the change to advice to pause shielding, new evidence and experience of the COVID-19 indicates that not all those children and young people who had been previously advised to shield need to do so.
+New evidence and experience of the COVID-19 indicates that not all those children and young people who had been previously advised to shield need to do so.
 This means that we need to review the Shielding Patients List to ensure we remove any children who do not need to shield in case we need to reintroduce shielding again in the future.
 It is very important we do not ask people to shield unnecessarily.
 Guidance produced by the Royal College of Paediatrics and Child Health was considered and endorsed by the Chief Medical Officers of the 4 UK nations collectively.

 Your child is remaining on the Shielding Patients List so that if there is an increase in coronavirus in our communities and we need to reinstate shielding advice we are able to contact you.
-For now, there is no need to shield and therefore all children, including those who remain on the Shielded Patients List, can return to school/their childcare setting.
+For now, there is no need to shield and therefore all children, including those who remain on the Shielded Patients List, can attend school/their childcare setting.

-Some children and parents may be anxious about returning.
+Some children and parents may be anxious about attending.
 We recommend parents discuss their concerns with their local authority and school/setting, who can provide reassurance of the measures they are putting in place to reduce the risk.

 Yes.
 As you have been advised that there is no longer a need for you to shield, it is also the case that others in the household can return to work and school.